GIAC Certified Incident Handler (GCIH)

 - Incident Handling: Eradication, Recovery, and Lessons Learned

 - The candidate will demonstrate an understanding of the general approaches to get rid of the attacker's artifacts on compromised machines, the general strategy to safely restore operations, and the importance of the incident report and lessons learned meetings.

-- The candidate will know what network sniffing is, how to use common sniffing tools, and how to defend against sniffers.
+- The candidate will demonstrate an understanding of various network attacks and how to defend against them.

 - Password Attacks

 - The candidate will demonstrate a detailed understanding of the three methods of password cracking.